Visit in February 2024

 Kruwi JHS

-Samuel Bediako invited me to this school.
+SB invited me to this school.
 It consists of 150 pupils in KG/primary, and a further 70 in JHS, with 21 teachers.
-I met Osei Adu Daniel (head teacher) and Boateng Thomas (assistant head).
+I met OAD (head teacher) and BT (assistant head).

 An Accra-based businessman called Benz Gate recently donated for a toilet block (3 seats) for the primary school, being built at the time of our visit (pictured).
 IIUC, Benz Gate is the owner of Mercedes-Benz distributorships in Ghana.
 He also contributed for repainting the school and some electrician work.